-Listed species known to occur on the Cocohatchee Creek Preserve include gopher tortoise (Gopherus polyphemus), American alligator (Alligator mississippiensis), and a variety of wading birds including woodstorks (Mycteria americana).
+Listed species known to occur on the Cocohatchee Creek Preserve include gopher tortoise (Gopherus polyphemus), and a variety of wading birds including woodstorks (Mycteria americana).
 Other listed species (primarily bird species) may also use the preserve for foraging and nesting.
 Many non-listed native bird species also use this site for forage and nesting.